Gauge symmetry and partially Lagrangian systems: Introduction

-The key element of the proposed construction is the complete gauge symmetry of the equations (\ref{eq_general}) as such, considered independently of the action.
+The key element of the proposed construction is the complete gauge symmetry of the equations (\ref{eq_general}), as such, considered independently of an action.
 The unfree variation of the trajectories restricted by equations (\ref{eq_general}) reduces to the infinitesimal gauge symmetry transformation of these equations.
-We take the gauge variation of the action (\ref{action_general}) with respect to this symmetry.
-This gauge variation of the action necessarily vanishes on the extrema of the functional in the class of solutions of the differential equations (\ref{eq_general}).
-Given the gauge generators of equations (\ref{eq_general}), we explicitly derive the corresponding modification of the Lagrangian equations that follow from the requirement that this gauge variation of the action vanishes.
+We take the gauge variation of an action (\ref{action_general}) with respect to this symmetry.
+This gauge variation of an action necessarily vanishes on the extrema of the functional in the class of solutions of the differential equations (\ref{eq_general}).
+Given the gauge generators of equations (\ref{eq_general}), we explicitly derive the corresponding modification of the Lagrangian equations that follow from the requirement that this gauge variation of an action vanishes.

 Suggested equations for extrema, being formulated without any recourse to Lagrange multipliers, admit Hamiltonian formulation (with degenerate Poisson bi-vector, in general), while the equations are not variational.
-The bracket is defined by the generators and structure functions of the gauge symmetry algebra of the differential equations restricting the dynamics.
+The bracket is defined by the generators and structure functions of the gauge symmetry algebra of the differential equations, restricting the dynamics.